guy9050/gluetool/docs/source/DEVELOPMENT.rst

    pushd gluetool-modules && /usr/bin/ansible-playbook ./inject-extra-requirements.yml && popd

 **Be warned:** read the messages reported by this step - ``inject-extra-requirements.yml`` playbook checks for necessary system packages, and reports any missing pieces. **It does not install them!** - we don't want to mess up your system setup, as we try to stay inside our little own virtualenv, but the playbook will try to provide hints on what packages might solve the issue.
+Hopefully, you already have all required system packages.

 6. Install ``gluetool-modules``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~